DrMetallius/Android-development-ant-files-for-NetBeans/readme.md

 Copyright 2014 Alexander Gazarov.
 Contact at malcolm [dot] soft [at] gmail [dot] com.

 This work is free.
+It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See [http://www.wtfpl.net/](http://www.wtfpl.net/) for more details.